Skip to Content

 Once your pattern is determined, you want to order or purchase your hardware.
 D. Lawless Hardware is my go-to for unique card catalogs or apothecary hardware; they are so inexpensive.

-Cut each piece according to the patterns and then sand all ruff edges until smooth.
+Cut each piece according to the patterns, then sand all ruff edges until smooth.

 Stain New Wood